janknieling/docker-openxpki/README.md

 # Userdata

 All userdata is either stored in the MySql database or as files in the openxpki configuration.
-When using the docker-compose.yml, all folders, including configuration, logs and MySql database files are stored as folders in the same directory as the docker-compose.yml.
+When using the docker-compose.yml, all folders, including configuration, logs and MySql database files are stored as docker volumes.

+  - openxpki-config
-  - mysql_data
+  - openxpki-apache2-logs
-  - config
+  - openxpki-logs
-  - logs
+  - openxpki-percona

 # Configuration